NBKRedSpy/QM-ARZUMATA-EnemyCountIndicator/README.md

 |CameraMoveSpeed|10|How quickly camera moves between enemies.
 Range is 1 to 10.|

+# Continued ...
+This is a continuation of Arzumata's mod of the same name.
+Thank you to Arzumata for not only giving permission to continue the mod, but also providing the source code.

 # Source Code
-Source code is available on [GitHub](https://github.com/ARZUMATA/QM-ARZUMATA-EnemyCountIndicator)
+Source code is available on [GitHub](https://github.com/NBK_RedSpy/EnemyCountIndicator)

-Thanks to NBK_RedSpy, Crynano and all the people who make their code open source.
+From Arzumata in the original doc: Thanks to NBK_RedSpy, Crynano and all the people who make their code open source.
+Thank you to Arzumata for the excellent mod.

 # Change Log
+## 2.0.0
+* Continuation of Arzumata's mod with permission.

+## 1.0.5 (460c171)
+* Remove Harmony and Newtonsoft.Json DLLS from build.
+* Better version detection for stable / beta branch.

+## 1.0.4 (2e8fd4b)
+* Fix: If game was on stable, mod wasn't working.
+* Add: Dual version Stable and Beta support.

+## 1.0.3 (3d9e4f1)
+* Tweaks: Indicator now blinks for seen monsters even if you set it to show total count only.

-## 1.0 (9a50fd0)
+## 1.0.2 (426ed7b)
-* Initial release
+* Fix: Incorrect work with monster list leading to log errors.
+* Add: Allies are no longer counted for indicator.
+* Fix: Settings no longer get overwritten every time.

 ## 1.0.1 (7fb8149)
 * Fix: Indicator bugging out on floor change.